-For instance, you have property rights to Lavender Skies and you have registered it with TMCH.
-When a new gTLD comes out, you can submit your SMD file for that trademark to your registrar as proof that you own it and you can register the domain name lavenderskies.(new gTLD) weeks before the new gTLD becomes available to the general public.
+For instance, you have property rights to example brand “Lavender Skies” and you have registered it with TMCH.
+When a new gTLD comes out, you can submit to your registrar the SMD File for that trademark as a proof that you own it.
+Hence, you can register the domain name lavenderskies.(new gTLD) ahead of time even before that new gTLD becomes available to the general public.

-What is inside an SMD file?
+What Composes an SMD File

-An SMD file is not merely a text file.
+An SMD File is not merely a text file.
 It is actually a combination of human-readable text and machine-readable code.

-Here are the parts of an SMD file:
+Here are the parts of an SMD File:

-|The trademark that the SMD file refers to (e.g. Lavender Skies)
+|The trademark that the SMD File refers to (e.g. Lavender Skies)

-|A unique identifier for the SMD file (e.g. smdID: 1-2)
+|A unique identifier for the SMD File (e.g. smdID: 1-2)

-|The labels that the trademark holder can use to register domain names during Sunrise periods. (e.g. U-labels: lavender-skies, lavenderskies)
+|The labels that the trademark holder can use to register domain names during Sunrise Periods. (e.g. U-labels: lavender-skies, lavenderskies)

-|The start date of the SMD file's validity. (e.g. notBefore: 2016-10-06 09:00)
+|The start date of the SMD File's validity. (e.g. notBefore: 2016-10-06 09:00)

-|The end date of the SMD file's validity. (e.g. notAfter: 2017-10-06 09:00)
+|The end date of the SMD File's validity. (e.g. notAfter: 2017-10-06 09:00)

-When you open your SMD file with a text editor such as Notepad or Textedit, you will see something like this:
+When you open your SMD File with a text editor such as Notepad or Textedit, you will see something like this: